pierreguilmin/atchoum/project_management/specifications.md

 Every admin needs to have an account on the website.
 Supports and participants don't need to create an account.

-### Form sharing options
+### Form sharing
 How does an admin or a support share the form to participants ?
-We distinguish two use-case.
+We distinguish two use case.

-**:unlock: Unsecure** If the admin trusts every participants to fill the form once and only once with his correct identification information.
-Then a unique link to the form is created and shared, and the form includes a way for participants to give their identity (for example via a name text field).
-This is the Google Forms way.

-**:lock: Secure** If the admin wants to be sure that every participant can only produce a unique and securely identified response to the form.
-Then we identify participants by their email adresses, and each participant receives a unique and personal tokened url allowing him to fill the form under his identity.
+**:lock: Secure - via a list of email adresses** Any admin or support share the form to a list of email adresses.
+Each participant receives a personal tokened url by email, allowing him to fill the form under his identity.

+**:unlock: Unsecure - via a global sharing link** A global sharink link can be shared to anyone.
+When a new participant accesses the form, he has to give his email adress before submitting the form.
+He then receives an email with a personal tokened url.
+If a participant gives an already used email adress, he can't submit the form.
+:warning: A global sharing link may cause two problems.
+First, unknown participants can fill the form.
+Second, someone can fill the form using someone's else email adress, giving that this person didn't fill the form yet.

+:information_source: For both use case, the personal url can be used by the participant to view and modify his wishes list, after the form has been submitted for the first time.

 ## Additional functionalities
 - Categories description or even caterogies name can have images, formated text, ...